elshafey122/BookStore/README.md

-## It is a BookStore application that allows customers to view and purchase books, and provides an admin panel for managing products, categories, cover types, and orders.
+## It is a BookStore application using n-tier architecture that allows customers to view and purchase books, and provides an admin panel for managing products, categories, cover types, and orders.

 ## Customer Views: